CS 725/825 Computer Networks, IT 725 Network Technology

 1. Briefly describe the purpose/function of each of the first six packets in the trace.

-2. What is the hostname of the machine where the command was executed?
+2. What was the hostname of the machine where the command was executed?

-3. What is the MAC address of the machine where the command was executed?
+3. What was the MAC address of the machine where the command was executed?

 4. Besides the machine where the command was executed, what other IP addresses do you see in the trace?
 What is the main function of the systems they belong to?